Coolweb2go/losangelesphotosafaris-com/index.md

 ### Pricing for walking tours
 $ 250 ( 1-2 persons ), $ 400 (3-4 people ).

-#### Available Dates : April 1 - June 5,2023 - Available by appointment only
+#### Available Dates : May 26 - June 26,2025 - Available by appointment only

 Weekday afternoons, Weekends morning or afternoon.
 Allow 1-2 week scheduling of your LA Tour.
 It's possible to schedule a tour with 72 hours notice.
 You can text me 619 694-7522 or send me an email me at ellesnapsvideo@gmail.com .
 Ask for Elle.